 Ihlenburg is the father-in-law of GGC head coach Kat Ihlenburg, who is married to John’s son Mark, also a former baseball player at UConn.

-John and his wife Kathy have another son, Greg, a record-holder at Reinhardt, and currently reside in Canton, Ga.
+John and his wife, Kathy, have another son, Greg, a record-holder at Reinhardt, and currently reside in Buford, Ga.

 Tonya Medders enters her fourth year as the Grizzlies’ assistant softball coach.